 Cooper also claimed in the letter that Gralow "is not a reporter."
 The rather mysterious letter contained an odd number of grammatical and factual errors, yet Cooper emphasized his eleven years of experience with the Wall Street Journal.
 Gralow has taken the position that if Rep. Gabbard actually paid for this letter, she deserves a refund.
 Cooper was apparently trying to convince an editor at another news organization not to publish Gralow's work.
 Meanwhile in Hawai'i attempted to contact Cooper twice and received no response.

 Meanwhile in Hawai'i continues to welcome all perspectives and has a policy of swiftly correcting and apologizing for any errors.
-Thus far, the only possible factual error a reader reported was that the wedding mentioned in Part One may not have been held in Ka'a'awa.
 Meanwhile in Hawai'i encourages readers to report typos or factual errors when found.

 Mahalo for reading.